We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 Anyhow, there was also a short video about a typical day of a prostitute in the Red Lights District.
 It’s quite interesting to see how an absolutely normal-looking girl transforms itself into an unrecognizable and gorgeous preacher of love-making.
 If you get the audio guide in the Museum in Prostitution, you’ll find it quite funny – a working girl from the Red Lights District describes some of her experiences.
 Some stories are funny, but some are terrifying!

 Inside the museum, you’ll also be able to see a typical room of a prostitute, and you can also stand on a chair overlooking the street and get a sense of the feeling inside the Red Lights’ windows.
 What amazed and surprised me was that the Museum of Prostitution in Amsterdam has a tribute to victims of sex trafficking, which is incredibly important in order to raise awareness.
 There is also a wall where you can share (or just read) some dirty little secrets!
 It’s quite fun!
-So after I’ve given you a taste of Amsterdam’s nightlife and shown you why this is one of the top things to see in Amsterdam, let’s dig into the nightlife even more!
+So after I’ve given you a taste of Amsterdam’s nightlife and shown you why this is one of the top things to do in Amsterdam in September, let’s dig into the nightlife even more!

 If you’d like to combine seeing the Museum of Prostitution and a canal cruise, book it here!